bpartch/bpartch/content/devices/index.md

 tags: ["electronics", "wifi", "devices"]
 ---

-This is a list of devices that connect to out network. 💥
+This is a list of devices that connect to our network. 💥

 ##Ben's Devices